 Of course, don’t forget to create ads for any new holiday products you’re launching, too.

-Pro tip: Work with your SEO and social media teams to make sure your copywriting strategies are aligned during this crucial time.
+Pro tip: Work with your SEO and social media teams to make sure your messaging is aligned during this crucial time.

 7. Find opportunities in specific holiday keywords.